SEND

 What training have the staff supporting children with SEND had or are having?

-• The SENCo will help staff to identify students with SEND and there is a clear procedure for staff to follow regarding potential SEND issues being identified
+- The SENDCo will help staff to identify students with SEND and there is a clear procedure for staff to follow regarding potential SEND issues being identified

 What Specialist Services and expertise are available at or accessed by the school?

 If the teacher has tried strategies in class but data shows insufficient progress.
-The SENCO will identify possible interventions to be put in place.
-If interventions show little impact, additional support/advice from outside agencies can be set up.
-These could include:
+The SENDCO will identify possible interventions to be put in place.
+If interventions show little impact, additional support/advice from outside agencies can be set up.⯠These could include:

 How will you help me to support my child in their learning?
 How will I be involved in the discussion?

-• Regular communication opportunities are available with the SENCo
+- Regular communication opportunities are available with the SENDCo

 How will my child be included in activities outside the classroom, including school trips?